cfi2017/timedctl-rs/README.md

   - Running tests
   - Cross-platform builds (Linux, macOS, Windows)

-- **Release Workflow**: Automatically creates new releases when version tags are pushed:
+- **Release Workflow**: Automatically creates new releases when changes are merged to main:
+  - Uses go-semantic-release for version management based on conventional commits
   - Uses GoReleaser for building and releasing binaries
   - Builds binaries for multiple platforms (Linux, macOS, Windows)
   - Attaches binaries to GitHub releases